Amethyst-szs/MoonFlow/MoonFlow/docs/front_door.md

 # Table of contents

 This placeholder text should appear on both GitHub and the desktop app
-<github>But this placeholder text should only appear on GitHub</github>
+<github>But this placeholder text should only appear on GitHub  </github>
+And back to both!